wp-plugins/commentluv/readme.txt

 4. edit post comments

 == ChangeLog ==
+= 2.90.9.1
+* removed : w3 total cache stuff causes fatal errors on activation. removing all w3 stuff completely

 = 2.90.9 =
 * added : Danish language
 * fixed : minor problems with some checkbox vars
 * fixed : issue where an empty link might get added to a comment
 * fixed : small bug in settings page that prevented checkbox from being checked for default on if default admin on was unchecked
 * fixed : use `home_url()` instead of deprecated `get_bloginfo('home')` in `send_feed()` function
+* fixed : url value check compatible with iPad which adds a capital letter for the first letter of a form field

 = 2.90.8.3 =
 * fixed : fixed the error with cl_settings not defined (it was not localizing the script)